Do more than just expand your knowledge – expand the body of knowledge for everyone when working with world-renowned

 As one of the nation’s most forward-thinking research institutions, UF Online has a two-pronged approach to research.
 First, we offer research opportunities that enhance your academic experience and impact the world around us.
 Second, we also focus research on how to advance online learning so that our courses and offerings are at the forefront in education, all while enhancing student outcomes.

-As a Research I institution, research is in our DNA at UF and part of many courses offered in our online programs.
+As a Research I institution, research is in our DNA and part of many courses offered in our online programs.
 For example, students in our Telecommunication Media & Society major have the choice of completing a senior project or undergraduate research.
 Collaborating with faculty in the College of Journalism and Communications, students have conducted research on:

-- How the television landscape has changed with the current trend of people cutting the cord and getting rid of cable and tradition sources and turning to streaming content services
+- How the television landscape has changed with the current trend of people cutting the cord and getting rid of cable and traditional sources and turning to streaming content services

 - Local government use of social media to interact with the public, and developing a plan on how the government can improve its social media presence